How To REAL TALK

 You’re not alone.

-Ask questions that give you a better sense of the situation and how best to support the person impacted by the violence.
+Ask questions that give you a better sense of the situation and how best to support the person impacted by the abuse.
 Be curious and seek to understand the perspective of that person.
 It’s not about you or your experience.

 When someone we care about is experiencing a bad time, we often want to “fix” it even though we can’t.
 That doesn’t mean you can’t be encouraging.
 Instead of saying, “it will get better” or “here’s what I would do,” tell them you love them and that they are strong.